smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 ![New design approach](../assets/proposals/nnnn-rpc-design-refactoring/new_design.png)

 ## Potential downsides
-Major required change of application manager layer design public
+This change requires major changes of application manager layer.
 ## Impact on existing code

 ## Alternatives considered
+The only alternatives is to following existing approach, duplicating logic of application_manager layer.